ibm-cloud-docs/vpc/vsi_is_create_instance.md

    Secure execution-enabled profiles are now available and are identified by the fourth character of the profile name that is an "e", such as *bz2e*.
 For more information, see [Confidential computing with LinuxONE](/docs/vpc?topic=vpc-about-se).

    The secure execution-enabled profiles are available for Balanced, Compute, and Memory families.
 Make sure that you use secure-enabled profiles when you use the IBM Hyper Protect Container Runtime image.
-Profile validation for the IBM-provided stock images and the IBM Hyper Protect Container Runtime occurs in the RIAS layer.
-Any profile mismatch results in an error message that is similar to the following example.
+Any profile mismatch during profile validation results in an error message that is similar to the following example.

    ```text
    FAILED